Abstract-Tech/derex.runner/examples/ironwood/complete/e2e/list.md

 ### Course authoring
 * As a logged in user with admin on a course I should be able to create chapters, sections and units
 * As a logged in user with admin on a course I should be able to see a preview of the units on the LMS
+* As a logged in user with admin on a course I should be able to import course
+* As a logged in user with admin on a course I should be able to export course
 * As a logged in user with admin on a course I should be able to reindex course data if `ENABLE_COURSE_DISCOVERY` feature is enabled
 * As a logged in user with admin on a course I should be able to publish course units in draft status
 * As a logged in user with admin on a course I should be able to set course schedule and details informations